BenJuan26/OpenSkyStacker/README.md

 ### Releasing for Mac

 Qt provides the somewhat-helpful `macdeployqt` program to deploy Qt apps for Mac.
 However, it's not perfect: in my experience it doesn't correctly change the absolute paths of some libraries.
 For that reason, two scripts are provided for deploying on Mac: [mac_deploy.sh](src/mac_deploy.sh) and [create_dmg.sh](src/create_dmg.sh).
-The former will run `macdeployqt` fix anything it may have missed, and the latter will create a pretty DMG image ready for release.
+The former will run `macdeployqt` and fix anything it may have missed, and the latter will create a pretty DMG image ready for release.

 ```
 cd src